Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/README.md

 1. Prepare required environment variables to run the deployment scripts.
 We create a file in the folder `./temp` which is excluded from Git.

-   1. Run the below to create the file `./temp/envvars.sh`, for `LOCATION` you can choose any Azure region supporting IoT Hub and Application Gateway.
+1. Create the `./temp/envvars.sh` file.
+For `LOCATION` you can choose any Azure region supporting IoT Hub and Application Gateway.

     ```bash
     if [ ! -d "./temp" ]; then